01 of 10

 Stop for Authentic Italian Ice Cream

-The Italian owners of this gelateria moved from Bologna to create this little shop on Isla Mujeres where you can indulge in real Italian-style ice cream and espresso to top off a few hours on Isla Mujeres before heading back to the ferry for the short ride to Cancun.
+The Italian owners of the gelateria moved from Bologna to create this little shop on Isla Mujeres where you can indulge in real Italian-style ice cream and espresso to top off a few hours on Isla Mujeres before heading back to the ferry for the short ride to Cancun.